 You can also access information about the project’s plan under “Billing” and then by selecting the project from your list of projects.
 You can make changes to the project by clicking ‘Upgrade Plan’.

 You can make changes to the type of plan, the number of environments, amount of storage and number of users here.

 When you make changes, it will update the monthly price you will be paying.
 Click

 Upgrade plan to save the new settings.

 You can find more information on pricing on the pricing page.

 If you are serving the site through a CDN, configure your DNS provider to point at your CDN account.
 The address or CNAME to set for that will vary with the CDN provider.
 Refer to their documentation or to the CDN guide.

-Configure your DNS provider to point your domain to your Platform.sh Master environment domain name.
+Configure your DNS provider to point your domain to your Platform.sh production environment domain name.

 The way to do so will vary somewhat depending on your registrar, but nearly all registrars should allow you to set a CNAME.
 Some will call it an Alias or similar alternate name, but either way the intent is to say “this domain should always resolve to… this other domain”.